awoods/collectionbuilder.github.io/_howto/writeahowto.md

 {:.pl-4}
 `{%raw%}{% include bootstrap/figure.md img="/howto/ruby/rubyinstaller-download.png" caption="Download Ruby+Devkit 2.6.5-1 (x64)" alt="a screenshot of the first section of the Ruby Installer website" %}{%endraw%}`

-This include pushes your variables -- which in this example are "img" and "caption" -- into a [Bootstrap figure](https://getbootstrap.com/docs/4.0/content/figures/).
+This include pushes your variables -- which in this example are "img", "caption", and "alt" -- into a [Bootstrap figure](https://getbootstrap.com/docs/4.0/content/figures/).

 The "img" variable should reference your images location, starting with '/howto/'.